Articles of Association

 The association may organise all activities directly or indirectly related to the realisation of its purpose.

 – The Association shall be entitled to make commercial acts insofar as they are in accordance with the purpose described in the first paragraph and insofar as the profits are used to achieve this purpose.
 It may own or acquire all movable and immovable property necessary to achieve its purpose and exercise all property rights and other rights in rem on it.
 It may cooperate with other entities for the achievement of its objectives.

 To this end, it may perform all useful legal acts and deeds, including, among other things, concluding agreements, recruiting personnel, signing contracts, taking out insurance policies, renting goods, all this both at home and abroad.

 It can acquire subsidies, both from the government and from private institutions, carry out sponsorship and send out representatives at home and abroad and act as a representative itself.

-§ 4. – The association may appoint local representatives who, with the approval of the administrative body of the association, may develop activities at local level that promote the achievement of the association’s objective.
+§ 3.
+The association may appoint local, regional or national representatives who, with the approval of the administrative body of the association, may develop activities at the level assigned to them, in order to promote the achievement of the association’s objective.